-TransDigm's business serving customers in the commercial, regional, business jet, and general aviation aftermarket accounts for more than 35% of total sales.
+TransDigm's business serving customers in the commercial, regional, business jet, and general aviation aftermarket accounts for around one-third of total sales.
 The commercial aerospace OEM market, comprised of large commercial transport manufacturers and regional and business jet manufacturers, accounts for roughly 25% of total sales.
-The defense market represents approximately 35% and non-aerospace sales make up about 5%.
+The defense market represents more than 35% and non-aerospace sales make up about 5%.

-In recent years, TransDigm steadily increased revenue, lifting such results from just under $2 billion in FY2013 (ended September 30) to FY2018 results exceeding $3.8 billion.
-In FY2018, the company's $3.8 billion sales figure represents a 9% increase over 2017.
-Organic sales—those from subsidiaries already within its family—saw a 5% increase in sales primarily driven by commercial aftermarket and defense sales.
-Revenue from companies acquired within the previous twelve months was a little more than 3% of total sales.
+n recent years, TransDigm steadily increased revenue, lifting such results from just under $2 billion in FY2015 (ended September 30) to FY2019 results exceeding $5.2 billion.
+In FY2019, the company's $5.2 billion sales figure represents a 37% increase over 2018.
+Organic sales—those from subsidiaries already within its family—saw a 7.9% increase in sales primarily driven by commercial aftermarket and defense sales; 13.6% increase in defense sales and 11.9% increase in commercial OEM sales.

-Although faced with increased cost of sales, increased SG&A expenses, and higher interest expense, TransDigm's net income still sailed 60% higher in 2017 to $957.0 million primarily due to higher net sales.
+Although faced with increased cost of sales, increased SG&A expenses, and higher interest expense, TransDigm's net income dropped to 7% lower in 2018 to $889.8 million primarily due to the discontinued operations.

-Cash on hand at the end of the year was $2.1 billion, an increase of $1.4 billion from FY2017.
+Cash on hand at the end of the year was $1.5 billion, a decrease of $605.5 million from FY2019 (ended September).
 The company generated $1.0 billion in cash from operating activities.
-Investing activities used $683.6 million, with most of it going to acquisitions costs.
-Financing activities provided $1.0 billion primarily from net proceeds from term loans and issuance of notes.
+Investing activities used $3.9 billion, with most of it going to acquisitions costs.
+Financing activities provided $2.3 billion primarily from net proceeds from term loans and issuance of notes.

 Another revenue producing endeavor arises from the proliferation of its componentry across manufacturers and industries.
-It has a large install base, estimated to be some 95,000 aircraft, for which it is typically the sole source of replacement and aftermarket products.
+It has a large install base, estimated to be over 100,000 aircraft, for which it is typically the sole source of replacement and aftermarket products.

 Mergers and Acquisitions